Advent calendar, 2020

 Whether it’s seagrass restoration projects in Australia; our UK University collaboration to explore cleaner power systems; the promotion of STEM careers to women and young girls; our hurricane response solutions for oil and gas operators in the US, or an innovative new circular economy concept that supports building to reduce environmental footprint, you can read about our projects and people here.

-Commissioned by Sydney Water and the City of Sydney, we have been leading the water efficiency project for their Sustainable Destination Partnership.
+Commissioned by Sydney Water and the City of Sydney, we have led the water efficiency project for the City’s Sustainable Destination Partnership to find water savings and related insights in iconic accommodation and entertainment venues in the city’s central business district.

 In recognition of a continuing partnership between BMT and the University of Exeter, the University has appointed Jake Rigby, BMT’s Research and Development lead in the UK, as an Honorary Associate Professor in the Department of Engineering.

-Working with London Borough of Enfield in the UK, we have been designing and securing funding for a multi-phase project to mitigate flooding that will have an impact on 200+ properties in the borough.
+Working with the London Borough of Enfield in the UK, we have been designing and securing funding for a multi-phase project to mitigate flooding that will impact 200+ properties in the borough.

 Offshore floating and fixed platforms in the Gulf of Mexico and elsewhere operate in a complex environment.
 These structures are highly susceptible to wind gusts, choppy waves, loop currents, and extreme weather such as hurricanes.

-In January 2020 our Business Analysts, Hazel Atkins became Chair of the WISE (Women in Science and Engineering) Young Professionals board (WYPB) having joined the board in 2019.
+After joining the Board in 2019, our business analyst, Hazel Atkins, became Chair of the WISE (Women in Science and Engineering) Young Professionals board (WYPB) in January 2020.

 We were delighted to be recently re-awarded the consultancy support services for the Western Australian Department of Transport Dredging Program for Coastal Facilities and Management Areas.